Annie Allen (missionary): Evangelistic work with women and children

-Allen not only help people medically, but she was also involved in many outreach programs with Zenana Missions.
+Allen was also involved in many outreach programs with Zenana Missions.
 In 1878 she started one such mission in Zanzibar.
-She worked extensively with the people of Zanzibar and considered it her home.
 She recruited Miss Hinton, and the two women used the mission to spread Christianity.
-Hinton helped run the Mission's nursery because, "the nation comes from the nursery" where there can be "a firm foothold for Christianity."
-The two women spent a lot of time with the children of Zanzibar making sure they had a proper Christian education.
+Hinton helped run the Mission's nursery, believing that, "the nation comes from the nursery" where there can be "a firm foothold for Christianity."
+The two women spent a lot of time with the children of Zanzibar to ensure they had a proper Christian education.

-Allen also visited the mothers to read Bible stories.
-She was especially successful in converting these Muslim women by pointing out the many similarities between their religion and the Genesis stories in the Bible.
+Allen also visited the mothers to read Bible stories to them.
+She was especially successful in converting these Muslim women by pointing out the many similarities between their religion and the Genesis stories in the Christian Bible.
 She employed the same technique when she later worked with the Copts of Cairo.
 The Church Mission Society (CMS) was especially concerned with how superstitious the Copts had become.
 She was not as successful with converting this group.

 Like many Zenana Missions, Allen's missions later became less evangelistic and more focused on educating women and young girls.
-One of the skills she taught them was sewing.
-She gave them the skills and materials necessary to mend their own clothes, thereby making them more self-sufficient.
+She taught sewing and gave them the skills and materials necessary to mend their own clothes, thereby making them more self-sufficient.

-In a letter detailing her 1906 trip to Yinege, Allen details some of the other skills and values they taught women.
-She remarks that she was impressed by their "lady like manner and neat dress."
+In a letter detailing her 1906 trip to Yinege, Allen detailed some of the other skills and values they taught women.
+She remarked that she was impressed by their "lady like manner and neat dress."
 She also was very happy to report that the women seemed receptive toward Christianity.
 In all of her years as a Zenanan missionary, these were the characteristics she expected to see in women who were served by similar establishments.